animal-tree/Writing-stuff-2/Theories/Bendy-Ball.md

 Therefore, it is a preferred conceptualization of the universe, without any loss of generality given a representational spherical volume of sufficient size.

 It is also easy to imagine in its whole by imagining one fewer dimension, and one's position in such an analogous but planular space as being like a body standing upon the Earth.
-Using that fantasy as bluprint, one can draw by analogy physics of position and motion of a volumetric space by a model that looks like the familiar dynamics along our home planet.
+Using that fantasy as blueprint, one can draw by analogy physics of position and motion of a volumetric space by a model that looks like the familiar dynamics along our home planet.

 Similarly, as a rock rolls downhill, one can describe gravity in our volumetric universe by analogy to hills on the surface of this sphere, be it one additional dimension.